jonathanhogg/flitter/docs/canvas3d.md

 `normal=` *nX*`;`*nY*`;`*nZ*
 : The normal of the cutting plane (plane "up" direction).

 Everything on the "up" side of the plane will be discarded.
-The `!slice` node may have multiple child nodes, in which case the result will be equivalent to a slice of the `!union` of the child nodes.
+The `!trim` node may have multiple child nodes, in which case the result will be equivalent to a trim of the `!union` of the child nodes.
+The `!trim` node may also be specified as `!slice` for legacy compatibility.

 A model construction tree may contain `!transform` nodes at any point.
 These differ from normal transformations in that they apply the transforms to the